JPMorgan Finds Some Workers Improperly Pocketed Relief Funds

 The Small Business Administration’s disaster loan program had been expanded significantly after the pandemic led to rolling shutdowns across the country, leaving many small enterprises in need of a cash lifeline.
 Unlike with the Paycheck Protection Program, banks didn’t issue or underwrite the disaster loans and grants.
 Instead, loans or grants came directly from the SBA.

-The findings of employee misconduct came in a broader sweep of individual accounts that received business aid, the person said.
-The SBA warned banks on July 22 to be on the lookout for suspicious deposits or activity as part of the EIDL program.
+The findings of employee misconduct came in a broader sweep of individual accounts that received business aid, the person said, noting the bank fired people it believes improperly tapped the money.
+The SBA warned banks July 22 to be on the lookout for suspicious deposits or activity as part of the EIDL program.

 The agency’s inspector general has since flagged evidence of fraud in the program, saying it identified more than $250 million in aid given to potentially ineligible recipients as well as $45.6 million in possibly duplicate payments.
 A Bloomberg Businessweek analysis of SBA data last month identified $1.3 billion in suspicious payments.